wealdtech/ethdo/README.md

 Command information, along with sample outputs and optional arguments, is available in [the usage section](https://github.com/wealdtech/ethdo/blob/master/docs/usage.md).

+# HOWTO

+There is a [HOWTO](https://github.com/wealdtech/ethdo/blob/master/docs/howto.md) that covers details about how to carry out various common tasks.

 ## Maintainers

 Jim McDonald: [@mcdee](https://github.com/mcdee).